induktio/thinker/Details.md

 7. Add new predefined units Trance Scout Patrol and Police Garrison.
 8. Plasma Shard weapon strength is raised to 14.
 9. Secret project priorities are adjusted for the AI to start important projects first.
+10. Copter range is reduced to 8 (fission reactor).
+11. Missile range is increased to 18 (fission reactor).
+12. Crawler, Needlejet, Copter and Gravship chassis costs are slightly increased overall.
+This results in about 10 mineral increase for most prototypes.
+For example the default Supply Crawler prototype costs 40 minerals.

 SMAC in SMACX mod